 - You’ll retain customers.
 Each customer is valuable, and customer loyalty is crucial.
 In fact, it costs between five and 25 times as much to acquire a new customer as it does to keep one you already have.
 It makes good economic sense to keep your customers happy.
 If you provide an excellent customer experience, 78% of customers, according to Salesforce, will forgive you and continue doing business with you even if you make a mistake.

 Tip: Use social media to boost customer retention.
 Start by creating valuable social content, and then engage with followers by responding to comments and customer service inquiries.

 How can businesses create zero friction?

-Payment processing can be a point of friction for numerous shoppers, including both business-to-business (B2B) and business-to-consumer (B2C) customers.
-Be sure that your payment options are not a point of friction, and if needed, implement convenient, efficient ways for a customer’s dollar to become your dollar.
-Options, depending on your needs, can include Apple Pay, PayPal or even cryptocurrency.
+- Evaluate your payment processing.
+Payment processing can be a point of friction for numerous shoppers, including B2B and B2C customers.
+If needed, implement more convenient, efficient ways for a customer’s dollar to become your dollar.
+For example, consider accepting credit cards, PayPal, Apple Pay or even cryptocurrency.

 Clearly, the time to eliminate friction is now.

 Scot Wingo contributed to the reporting and writing in this article.